jasonrichdarmawan/jasonrichdarmawan/README.md

 📚 Hosted a TeamSpeak server with 500 active users per day and Counter-Strike 2D, 1.6 servers (2012 - 2016).

-💻 Work as Angular Developer, Developer.
+💻 Work as Angular Developer.
-(1) Platform to rent spaces, Mereka by the Biji-Biji Group.
+1. Platform to rent spaces, Mereka by the Biji-Biji Group.
-(2) Search Engine for Indonesia Law, Lexicon.
+2. Search Engine for Indonesia Law, Lexicon.
 Exhibited at Tech in Asia Conference 2023.

 💪🏽 Work best with visualisation.
 For more info about how I work https://bit.ly/WorkingWithJason